-If changes in the composition of the advisory committee are needed, an approval form, available at the School of Graduate Studies office, must be completed.
-It requires signatures of the retiring member(s), replacement member(s), the committee chair, the department chair, and the Dean of the School of Graduate Studies.
+If changes in the composition of the advisory committee are needed, an approval form, available at the College of Graduate and Continuing Studies office, must be completed.
+It requires signatures of the retiring member(s), replacement member(s), the committee chair, the department chair, and the Dean of the College of Graduate and Continuing Studies.

 Admission to Candidacy and Approval of the Program of Study

-Admission to the School of Graduate Studies, and the approval to pursue a degree program, does not in any way imply that a student is admitted to candidacy for the master’s degree.
+Admission to the College of Graduate and Continuing Studies, and the approval to pursue a degree program, does not in any way imply that a student is admitted to candidacy for the master’s degree.
 To be admitted to candidacy the student must:

-- Remove all conditions required at the time of admission by the School of Graduate Studies.
+- Remove all conditions required at the time of admission by the College of Graduate and Continuing Studies.

-- Complete at least one (1) semester (9-12 hours) of study following admission to the School of Graduate Studies.
+- Complete at least one (1) semester (9-12 hours) of study following admission to the College of Graduate and Continuing Studies.